Nutrition Science (NS)

 Quarter Credit Hours: 6 | Prerequisite: None

-NS325: Nutrition Across the Human Life Cycle
+NS325: Nutrition Through the Life Cycle

 Studies in this course encompass the nutritional issue across the life cycle, including pregnancy, childbirth, and lactation.
 The course considers nutritional aspects related to neonates, infants, and children.
 The special needs of adolescents and disorders affecting this age group are discussed.
 The coursework will also include a discussion of nutritional demands and food choices in the geriatric population.